This article continues our guide to getting your gas stove set up for camping.

 Both Butane and Propane gas bottles, and different brands (such as Campingaz), all have different fittings for their gas cylinders.
-It’s very important you get the correct fitting.
+You must get the correct fitting.

 Browse to your chosen gas bottle below to find the right regulator and hose.
 We’ve included a price search to give you an idea of how much each item costs.

 The downside with the kits, is that sometimes the hose can be a little short